giorgia-nadizar/slides/CWI/index.md

 ---

-# Interpretability: what you probably already know
+# Interpretability: nice but subjective

 - Explainability vs. interpretability
   - Why the latter is better
-- Subjective notion

 - Subjective... how to capture it?
   - Human-in-the-loop system